JohanSchobben/bowler/README.md

 ### code styling
 I prefer making an unnecessary calculations over readability.
 Every function has it variables used defined at the top.

+### component organisation
+#### dumb and smart components
+The game component. is a smartcomponent this component will interact with service and will get the current game.
+The create game component is a dumb component.
+Instead of calling create game directly on the service, it will emit an event so the gamecomponent can create the game.

+#### conditionally rendering via states
+In the game component the components are rendered via state.
+At this we dont have to use multiple boolean properties (like a hasGame and a isGameOver property) to define what views is needed to be loaded.
+This will also make animating between different views a lot easier.

 ## some knwon bugs
 - Total score gets not updated correctly when a strike or spare is thrown.
 This can be fixed by creating a seperate pipe for the total score.
 - Second and third strike are shown as 10 in the last turn.